 Benefits of Story Massage for ADHD – A Mother’s Perspective

-Leanne attended one of our training days last year and has found it such a helpful positive touch activity within her own family that she now runs sessions for parents wishing to introduce the benefits of Story Massage to their own children.
+Leanne is trained in the Story Massage Programme and has found it such a helpful positive touch activity within her own family that she now runs sessions for parents wishing to introduce the benefits to their own children.
 She can be contacted here: Marsham Holistic Therapy.
-Leanne says the benefits of Story Massage for her family include:
+Leanne says the benefits of the Story Massage Programme for her family include, in her words:

-- Story Massage is a wonderful reward for completing chores at home or counting the days to an exciting event.
-Now that we have integrated Story Massage into our routine the reward can be either a massage just for them or to be able to make up their own story.
+- a wonderful reward for completing chores at home or counting the days to an exciting event.
+Now that we have integrated the Story Massage Programme into our routine the reward can be either a massage just for them or to be able to make up their own story.
 My children love it.

-- Story Massage is a simple and quick way of giving individual attention to a child.
+- a simple and quick way of giving individual attention to a child.
 It makes them feel special.

-- Story Massage can help calm down potentially explosive arguments before they start: this is one of my most difficult times.
-And this is where Story Massage has become a huge help.
+- calms down potentially explosive arguments before they start: this is one of my most difficult times.
+This is where the Story Massage Programme has become a huge help.
 If any of the girls are feeling tense, upset or tired massage is a great way to diffuse the situation calmly and peacefully.
 It is one of the things that really works.